philosopherstonecoin/philosopherstone/README.md

 	- 50 confirmations for minted blocks
 	- Support transaction message
 	- No '0' value PoS blocks
+	- ASIC Resistence

 	- Random bonus blocks are (on average):
-		- 1 superblock every day of 512 Philosopherstones
+		- 1 superblock every day of 512 Philosopherstones (1 in 720 Chance)
-		- 1 superblock every hour of 128 Philosopherstones (24 such blocks per day)
+		- 1 superblock every hour of 128 Philosopherstones (1 in 30 Chance)

 	- The default ports are 16281(Connect) and 16282(RPC).